AFOEK/WSGCC/ReadMe.md

 ﻿## Intro

-This is a console programme which using `Gumbo`, `indicators`, `cpr`, and `cUrl` for scrape all character card image, wish image and contellation images from Genshin Impact Wiki Fandom, as [Tree Directory below](##Web-Tree-Directory), all image file is contained into a CDN server.
+This is a console programme which using `Gumbo`, `indicators`, `cpr`, `argparse` and `cUrl` for scrape all character card image, wish image and contellation images from Genshin Impact Wiki Fandom, as [Tree Directory below](##Web-Tree-Directory), all image file is contained into a CDN server.
 For the image it's always get latest version and uncroped version.
 Docker image build are available.

 ## Web Tree Directory